 Getting to Golden

 Before sharing all the fantastic things to do in Golden, B.C., I want to briefly address the getting there piece.
-Golden, B.C. is located between the Rocky and Columbia mountain ranges, where the Kicking Horse and Columbia Rivers meet.
+Golden, B.C. is located between the Canadian Rockies and Columbia mountain ranges, where the Kicking Horse River and Columbia River meet.
 While technically in British Columbia, it is near the edge of the Alberta border making it a much shorter road trip from Calgary than from Vancouver.

 From Calgary (or Banff)